fin-hypergrid/core/README.md

 Watch the [Pivotal Labs presentation](http://www.livestream.com/pivotallabs/video?clipId=pla_01ae6683-c5ee-4567-9278-91524d09550a&utm_source=lslibrary&utm_medium=ui-thumb) recorded on Jan 13th 2015.

-## Getting Started
+# Getting Started
 Use the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) to install an openfin startup link and see the demo running on your desktop.
 You can also see a few demos..

-* [behaviors](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html) - the main demo using some paper-elements, showing off all the current behaviors
+* [main demo](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html) - the main demo using some paper-elements, showing off all the current behaviors
 * [json standalone](http://openfin.github.io/example-fin-hypergrid-behavior-json/) - a side project demonstrating a fin-hypergrid use case of a standalone json behaviour
 * [simple standalone](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/standalone.html) - the simplest example of just a standalone fin-hypergrid with default behavior
 * [styled standalone](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/tt.html) - a slightly more sophisticated styled example of a standalone fin-hypergrid with a json behavior